pramsey/pgsql-ogr-fdw/README.md

 This implementation currently has the following limitations:

 * **PostgreSQL 9.3+** This wrapper does not support the FDW implementations in older versions of PostgreSQL.
-* **Tables are read-only.** Foreign data wrappers support read/write and many OGR drivers support read/write, so this limitation can be removed given some development time.
 * **Only non-spatial query restrictions are pushed down to the OGR driver.** PostgreSQL foreign data wrappers support delegating portions of the SQL query to the underlying data source, in this case OGR.
 This implementation currently pushes down only non-spatial query restrictions, and only for the small subset of comparison operators (>, <, <=, >=, =) supported by OGR.
 * **Spatial restrictions are not pushed down.** OGR can handle basic bounding box restrictions and even (for some drivers) more explicit intersection restrictions, but those are not passed to the OGR driver yet.
 * **OGR connections every time** Rather than pooling OGR connections, each query makes (and disposes of) two new ones, which seems to be the largest performance drag at the moment for restricted (small) queries.